Someshsw1109/HAPPY-URL-SHORTENER/README.md

     -> Clone this repository to your local machine.
     -> Navigate to the root directory of the project.

-> Run the program by using this command in terminal:- python app.py
+    -> Run the program by using this command in terminal:- python app.py

-You should see a message saying that the server is "Running on http://127.0.0.1:5000"
+    =>You should see a message saying that the server is "Running on http://127.0.0.1:5000"

 > WARNING <